alobanov/alobanov.github.io/resume_en.md

 ## Lobanov Aleksey

 #### Let me introduce myself :coffee:
 I am an mobile developer based in Ekaterinburg, Russia.
 My real passion is creating of ios applications with an interface that should be easy to use.
 I have a full understanding the process of software engineering, development life cycle.
 I am always ready to give designers and managers an advice, that helps to understand how an app should work and how to make it look better.
 I have a lot of experience in agile environment.
 It helps to meet the deadline and find better solutions for a project.
-I am also good as a team-player and in working individually.mobile
+I am also good as a team-player and in working individually.

 **Date of birthday:** 06.05.1987<br/>
 **Desired position :** Mobile Developer (iOS, Android)